-With more and more employees scattered in different offices – if not countries – presenting your ideas or recommendations are often done by conference or audio calls.
+With more and more employees scattered in different offices – if not countries – presenting your ideas or recommendations are often done by conference calls (also known as audio calls in some parts of the world).
 As much as the technology and equipment have improved over the years, it can still be a limiting way to present and difficult to facilitate.

 Here’s some tips and suggestions to make this system as efficient and effective as possible.
 Apologies in advance for some obvious tips, but this is one topic where pointed reminders aren’t a bad idea.